FreeClimbAPI/Node-Update-A-Queue-How-To-Guide/README.md

-# Node - Update a Queue Tutorial
+# Node - Update a Queue How-To Guide

 This project serves as a guide to help you build an application with FreeClimb.
-View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/update-a-queue#section-nodejs).
+View this how-to guide on [FreeClimb.com](https://docs.freeclimb.com/docs/update-a-queue#section-nodejs).
 Specifically, the project will:

 - Updates the options of a call queue